 Lincoln—Bloody Island—Site of the Lincoln-Shields Duel

 Both human intervention and the brushes of time and nature have changed the area a great deal during the 176 years since the duel.
-For one, the island has now fused with the Illinois shore.
-It is impossible to know for certain where the original “field of honor” was.
-Still, I walked the trails, made note of foliage, and generally got a feel for the place.
-I imagined being on the ferry boat—operated by horse-powered windlass— with Lincoln and Shields as they made their way to an uncertain fate.
+For one, channels and roadways have been added to the Missouri side, so the island is practically a peninsula today.
+It is impossible to know for certain where the original “field of honor” was, but it’s easy to imagine.
+I walked the trails, made note of foliage, and generally got a feel for the place.
+I imagined being on the ferry boat—operated by horse-powered windlass— with Lincoln and Shields as they made their way from Alton, IL to the island and an unknown fate.

 At the time of the duel, Bloody Island was a one-mile-long sandbar in the middle of the Mississippi River between Illinois and Missouri.
 Considered outside the jurisdiction of both states, it became a popular location for duels—hence the menacing name.